 Like the popular children’s book says, “Everybody poops,” but we all do it on our own schedule.
 There’s no “normal” amount of poops you should take every week.

 The average person goes number two about once a day, but the normal range can be anywhere from three times a day to three times a week.
 According to a survey by Healthline, about 50% of people have bowel movements once a day.
 At the ends of the stool spectrum 28% reported going twice a day, while 5.6% said they went once or twice weekly.

 How much should you be pooping?

-The average person lets it rip about 1 ounce of poop for every 12 pounds of body weight, so if you weigh 160 pounds, you are dropping about a pound of dookie a day.
+If you have optimal digestive health, you'll rip about 1 ounce of poop for every 12 pounds of body weight, so if you weigh 160 pounds, you are dropping about a pound of dookie a day.

 As one of the original philosopher DUDES, Socrates, said, “Know thyself.”

 At this point in your life, you should know your poop pattern.
 Most people go the same number of times a day at a similar time of the day.

 For most people that’s means a morning poop.
 Maybe you like to go before you shower in the morning or after your morning coffee.